Why should I choose one of you as my guide?

 HEALTH AND SAFETY

-How safe is Nepal as a place for travellers?
+How safe is Nepal as a place for travelers?

-Nepal is undoubtable a very safe place for travellers with minimal and extremely low crime rate.
+Nepal is undoubtedly a very safe place for travelers with the minimal and extremely low crime rate.
 The Nepali people are very friendly, always happy to help and treat guests and visitors in general like their friends always looking to help out.
 You can enjoy without any external disturbances.
-The local people are renowned for their kind and friendly nature making this the ideal place even for a single female traveller.
+The local people are renowned for their kind and friendly nature making this the ideal place even for a single female traveler.

 Is tap water safe to drink for me?

-We would not recommend to drink tap water.
+We would not recommend drinking tap water.
 We would suggest for you to bring water drops (Piyush), tablets or radiate it to make it safe and drinkable.

 Do I need to get trekking insurance?

 It is the wisest idea to be insured.
-We suggest to get this organised prior the trek before you arrive to Nepal with your own insurance company.
+We suggest getting this organized prior the trek before you arrive in Nepal with your own insurance company.